-Coming soon to Baltimore: The Study at John Hopkins Hotel
+Coming soon to Baltimore: The Study at Johns Hopkins Hotel

-New York-based developer Hospitality 3 is working with John Hopkins University on a new university-branded hotel at the institution’s Homewood campus in North Baltimore.
+New York-based developer Hospitality 3 is working with Johns Hopkins University on a new university-branded hotel at the institution’s Homewood campus in North Baltimore.

 The project will add to the developer’s growing Study Hotels portfolio, which currently includes similar developments such as The Study at Yale with Yale University; The Study at University City in Philadelphia, a project that encompasses several universities; and The Study at University of Chicago, which opens in 2021.